Blog

 • Wi-Fi: A thermostat that can be accessed via a wireless network.
 You are able to adjust the temperature while you’re away.
 You can even override the programmed setting if desired.

-This will all depend on what type of thermostat upgrade you’re making.
+This depends on what type of thermostat you are upgrading.
 For smart thermostats, you’ll need to make sure the thermostat is compatible with the system.

 For other types of thermostats, most are compatible with any system, as long as the thermostat is low voltage.

 A thermostat can stop working for several reasons.
 Dead batteries or faulty wiring are common problems.
-Tripped circuit breaker or a blown fuses also cause thermostats to stop working.
+Tripped circuit breakers or blown fuses also cause thermostats to stop working.

 The short answer is “No.” If you leave your thermostat at the same temperature all the time, you’ll waste energy and cause more wear and tear on your system.

-Making these changes are easy with a programmable thermostat.
+Making these changes is easy with a programmable thermostat.
 With smart thermostats, you can change the temperatures anywhere and anytime as long as you have your smartphone handy to make the change.

 You can also check with your utility company to see if they offer any incentives for installing a smart thermostat.
 Some utility companies even offer their customers free thermostats as an incentive to install them.